vecisf/SU-CompBio.github.io/people.md

 large-scale transcriptome datasets, splicing patterns and gene regulatory networks in cancer.

-<h3>Noam Makmal</h3>
-I am a medical student at [Semmelweis University](http://semmelweis.hu/english/).
-I'm working on the analysis of genome, transcriptome and ChIP-seq datasets to develop novel tools for characterizing variance in chromatin structure, link it to oncogene or tumor suppressor gene expression and ultimately to cancer development and clinical characteristics of patients.

 <h3>András Udvarvölgyi</h3>
 I am a biochemical engineering student at [Budapest University of Technology and Economics](http://www.bme.hu/?language=en).
 My current project is about panel